selimslab/selimslab.github.io/_NOTES/projects/logos-os.md

 ---
-title: Logos, a toy operating system kernel from scratch
+title: Logos, an operating system kernel from scratch
 ---

 <https://github.com/selimslab/logos>

-This is a project to understand and replicate the great [os-tutorial](https://github.com/cfenollosa/os-tutorial)
+This is a project to understand and replicate [the great OS tutorial of Carlos Fenollosa](https://github.com/cfenollosa/os-tutorial)

 Logos bootloads a kernel, connects to the keyboard and the screen, then starts a basic shell

 ## Resources